Greg Hopkins

-Greg Hopkins (born November 16, 1971) is a former Arena Football League (AFL) wide receiver/linebacker with the Albany Firebirds and the Los Angeles Avengers.
+Greg Hopkins (born November 16, 1971) is an American former Arena Football League (AFL) wide receiver/linebacker with the Albany Firebirds and the Los Angeles Avengers.

 Early life

-Greg Hopkins was born in Waynesburg, Pennsylvania, United States.
-He attended West Greene Junior/Senior High School and thenWaynesburg Central High School in Waynesburg, Pennsylvania and was a quarterback in football, a wrestler on the wrestling team, and a record-setting javelin thrower on the track and field team.
+Greg Hopkins was born in Waynesburg, Pennsylvania.
+He attended West Greene Junior/Senior High School and then Waynesburg Central High School in Waynesburg, Pennsylvania and was a quarterback in football, a wrestler on the wrestling team, and a record-setting javelin thrower on the track and field team.

 College career

 While attending Slippery Rock University of Pennsylvania, Greg Hopkins was a four-year letterman in football and a two-year letterman in wrestling.
 In football, he was a three-time All America honoree, a three-time All-Pennsylvania State Athletic Conference selection, and won Academic All-America honors as a senior.
 He set nine school records, and finished his spectacular college career with 215 receptions for 3,382 yards (15.73 yards per reception avg.).